 It feels sad to get fired irrespective of the way one gets fired.
-Of course there are laws to protect wrongful termination but one has to be under union contract to avail that.
-But not all hope is lost for those who don’t belong to union.
+Of course, there are laws to protect wrongful termination but one has to be under a union contract to avail that.
+But not all hope is lost for those who don’t belong to a union.
 In fact, there are many federal laws that protect all sorts of illegal termination.

 Here’s How To Know You’re Wrongfully Terminated: